$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Dissections, embedding activities, and some open problems

-We say that an edge $e\in T$ is \emph{internally embedding semi-passive} in $T$ (with respect to the ribbon structure and $(v_0,v_0v_1)$) if it is internally semi-passive with respect to the edge ordering $\leq_T$.
+We say that an edge $e\in T$ is \emph{internally embedding semi-passive} in $T$ (with respect to the ribbon structure and basis $(v_0,v_0v_1)$) if it is internally semi-passive with respect to the edge ordering $\leq_T$ in the sense of Definition \ref{def:semiactive}.
 We define the \emph{internal embedding semi-passivity} of $T$ as the number of its internally embedding semi-passive edges.
+As in general different trees $T$ induce different orders $\leq_T$, internal embedding semi-passivities are not determined by a fixed edge ordering.
+Internal embedding semi-passivities are the analogues, and in some sense generalizations, of the embedding passivities of Bernardi \cite{Bernardi_Tutte} that he used to give an alternative description of the Tutte polynomial.